 Review yesterday's forecast and check for accuracy.
 Discuss the forecast for tomorrow's weather.
 A volunteer chooses a Weather Card and places it under Tomorrow's Weather Forecast.
 Assist children to identify and mark today's date.

 Play Sing-Along Volume 1 Track 19.
-Children sing "Looby Loo" and perform actions to accompany the song.
+Children sing "Looby Loo" and perform the actions named in the song.

-Materials

-ī Starfall Sing-Along
+☐ Starfall Sing-Along

-Volume 1

-Dragon